What happens after surgery?

 When can I drive?

-You can drive after three weeks, as long as you are feeling mentally stable, are not still fatigued, and are not taking narcotics.
-Start with small distances and gradually increase to normal driving.
-It is important to drive defensively as your breastbone is not fully healed for four-six weeks, so an accident can have a serious consequence.
+You can drive after 3 weeks, as long as you are feeling mentally stable, not fatigued or taking narcotics.
+It is important to drive defensively as your breastbone is not fully healed for 4-6 weeks, so an accident can have serious consequences.

 When can I back to work?

-Going back to work is an individual decision.
-The stress of surgery, the medications given, and the interruption of normal sleep patterns all require a bit of time to resolve.
-If your occupation requires important decision-making but not physical labor, three weeks off is usually enough.
-For those of you who need to do physical labor, six weeks off is necessary.
-If you are entitled to medical leave, it is generally advisable to take one month off from work.
+Going back to work is an individual decision that depends on the individual response to surgery and your medication regimen.
+If your occupation does not require physical activity, 3 weeks is usually enough.
+For those who need to do physical labor, 6 weeks is necessary.
+If you are entitled to medical leave, we advise taking one month off.

-Will I need to resume my old medications or take any new ones?
+Will I need to resume old medications, or take any new ones?

 When will I see my surgeon again?

-You will see your surgeon four weeks after discharge.
-Your surgeon and nurse practitioner are available by phone any time after discharge, by calling the office 844.792.6782 (844.RX.AORTA).
-If any issue arises prior to four weeks, you will be seen in the office as necessary.
+You will have an appointment with your surgeon 4 weeks after discharge, but your surgeon and nurse practitioner are available by phone any time, by calling the office 844.792.6782 (844.RX.AORTA).
+If any issue arises prior to your appointment, we would like to hear about it.